-The student activity balance per the general ledger reflected a balance of \$65,763 while the student activity bank account reflected a balance of \$54,771.
+The student activity balance per the general ledger reflected a balance of \$56,396 while the student activity bank account reflected a balance of \$65,829.
 It does not appear as if the general ledger is reconciled to the student activity accounts at the school or the bank account.
 These accounts should be reconciled periodically.
+This was a finding as part of the student activity audit.